pestras/validall/README.md

 ### $xor: _v1.*_

-Returns true when only one operator in the list is passed but not the others.
+Returns true if only one operator in the list passed but not the others.

 ```js
 let isValid = Validall(user, {